Table of Contents

 Toll-free number services strengthen customer relationships and can help improve customer retention rates.
 It allows customers to call your business for free, and you can still send messages from the number.

-Of course, the biggest advantage is this is the cheapest option and is usually bundled in with any messaging services you may contract.
+Of course, the biggest advantage is that this is the cheapest option and is usually bundled in with any messaging services you may contract.

 A good option for those not in a hurry to grow or looking to speak to people more directly.